 The Office of Science of the Department of Energy has announced the Early Career Research Program (ECRP) proposal call for FY 2019.
-Now in its eighth year, this DOE award program supports the development of individual research projects of outstanding scientists early in their careers, and stimulates careers in the disciplines supported by the DOE Office of Science.
+Now in its tenth year, this DOE award program supports the development of individual research projects of outstanding scientists early in their careers, and stimulates careers in the disciplines supported by the DOE Office of Science.

 Pre-proposals due: Jan 7, 2020 (by 5 pm EST)